AlCastilloBa/roadcoin/README.md

 ![Screenshot001](/images/screenshots/v0.1-beta.1.png)

 ## Technical details
 The mazes are composed of a set of line segments.
 Normally these segments will be walls, but other segment types will be available, such as "goal" and "death" line segments.
+Additional elements have been included, such as bumpers and flippers so far.
 The maze can be rotated using the keyboard, a mouse or a joystick.
 This program uses the SDL2 library, and no additional libraries or engines.
-Everithing is implemented using simple vector operations and simple mechanics equations.
+Everything is implemented using simple vector operations and simple mechanics equations.

 The following libraries are needed:
 * SDL2